I. C. Vissarion: Early years

 His retouched poems finally appearing in Gazeta Țăranilor and in the satirical newspaper Hazul Satelor, Vissarion felt encouraged to continue his self-education.
 He had befriended a military cadet, Costică Zaharescu, who let him read his schoolbooks, introducing Vissarion to geometry, trigonometry, and ballistics.
-He memorized their content, and only much later in life understood their meaning.
+He memorized their content and understood their meaning much later in life.
 He then applied himself to learning French, which allowed him to expand his familiarity with scientific literature.
-Vissarion studied to become a courthouse clerk in Titu, and was qualified as a notary.
-Despite never graduating primary school, he entered the civil service, and briefly worked as a clerk at the sub-prefectural office, also located in Titu.
+Vissarion studied to become a courthouse clerk in Titu and was qualified as a notary.
+Despite never graduating primary school, he entered the civil service and briefly worked as a clerk at the sub-prefectural office, also located in Titu.
 By some accounts, he also clerked at the Tobacco Monopoly and kept the books for a local mill.

-In 1898, Vissarion married Gheorghița; the couple would have thirteen children, of whom ten survived into adulthood.
+In 1898, Vissarion married a woman known as Gheorghița or Gherghița; however, he continued to declare his search for an "ideal love", describing his imaginary partner as having "tender breasts [and] an angel-like delicacy".
+In the "erotic circumstances" of his youth, he composed love songs, including a romance called Maria neichii, Marie ("Maria, My Maria"), which still enjoyed great success some 50 years after its release.
+He would sire thirteen children with Gheorghița, of whom ten survived into adulthood.
 The writer sparked public ridicule when he insisted on baptizing them after scientific pioneers or known leftists—including Edison, Galileo, Garibaldi, Giordano, Franklin, Marconi, and Voltaire.
 Gheorghița's "continuous bearing of children" pushed him to work as a farmer throughout the day, only able to read and write at nighttime.
 Despite settling down, he still focused on his research, which at the time was mainly in chemistry and in the search for obtaining perpetual motion.
-It included experiments with nitroglycerin, which he washed down in a regular sieve, and which resulted in his building up a stock of explosives.
+It included experiments with nitroglycerin, which he washed down in a regular sieve and which resulted in his building up a stock of explosives.
 The Vissarion home was heavily damaged by an explosion, after which Gheorghița made him swear to focus his attention on less risky pursuits.
 Vissarion's first book was the collection Draci și strigoi ("Devils and Strigoi", 1899), which retold staples of Romanian folklore from his corner of Muntenia.
 For a few months in 1901, he served as mayor of Costeștii din Vale.